United Airlines brings back in-flight hard liquor sales - NewsBreak

 The company resumed selling hard liquor on Monday, saying in a statement to Nexstar that the decision was made “in response to the feedback we’ve received from both customers and flight attendants.”

-The miniature bottles of spirits will be sold in Economy class via contactless payment on flights over 300 miles along routes in the U.S., Canada and Latin America.What happens if I refuse to wear a mask on a flight?
+The miniature bottles of spirits will be sold in Economy class via contactless payment on flights over 300 miles along routes in the U.S., Canada and Latin America.Will a Thanksgiving turkey shortage be an issue?

 Amid a historic uptick in reported incidents involving unruly and disruptive passengers , some airlines, such as Southwest and American, decided this year to ban alcohol entirely until at least 2022.